-A Plymouth University student competition with a prize fund of more than £10,000 is launching a new social enterprise category during a national event promoting the sector.
+A University of Plymouth student competition with a prize fund of more than £10,000 is launching a new social enterprise category during a national event promoting the sector.

 The annual Formation Zone Business Challenge provides the opportunity for entrepreneurial students to generate business ideas and compete for funding to develop them.